-Pyramid Lake, located on a Paiute Indian Reservation 45 minutes north of Reno, is the end point of the Truckee River.
-Widely acclaimed as North America’s most beautiful desert lake, it was the world class fishery that brought Pyramid Lake to fame.
-You can catch Cui-ui which is endemic to the lake or the famous Lohanton Cutthroat.
+Pyramid Lake, located on the Paiute Indian Reservation 45 minutes north of Reno, is the ending point of the Truckee River.
+Widely acclaimed as North America’s most beautiful desert lake, it was the world-class fishing that brought Pyramid Lake to fame.
+You can catch Cui-ui, which is endemic to the lake, or the famous Lohanton Cutthroat.
 The trout have grown to record sizes and attract fisherman from around the world.
-For more information on fishing permits and fishing conditions at the lake, please visit their website.
+For more information on fishing permits and fishing conditions at the lake, please visit the Pyramid Lake website.

-Fishing the Truckee is another popular spot for anglers.
-The Truckee River offers some of the best water in the west – including a fly-fishing only, catch-and-release section – easily accessible from the Interstate 80 corridor through downtown Reno.
-With so many excellent places to fish, we want to link you out to a few resources to help aide your decision.
+The Truckee River offers some of the best water in the west – including a fly fishing only, catch-and-release section – close to downtown Reno and easily accessible from Interstate 80.
+With so many excellent places to fish, here are a few resources to help aide your decision:

-Nevada Department of Wildlife – As your go-to source for all hunting, fishing, and wildlife in Nevada, this is a great resource to use when looking up permit options and regulations or researching both urban ponds or remote and beautiful fishing holes.
+Nevada Department of Wildlife – As your go-to source for all information related to hunting, fishing and wildlife in Nevada, this is a great resource to use when looking up permit options and regulations or researching both urban ponds or remote and beautiful fishing holes.